alimness/sabbath-school-resources/src/en/devo/dh-reading-plan-01/part-03/day-162/day-162-1-egw.md

 ---
-title: EGW Reading
+title: The Fall of Jericho PP 487-491c
-subtitle: The Fall of Jericho PP 487-491c
+subtitle: EGW Reading
 ---

-Chapter 45—The Fall of Jericho
+### Chapter 45—The Fall of Jericho

 This chapter is based on Joshua 5:13-15; 6; 7.